|DUNGEON PLAY BASICS

-- Higher-difficulty maps contain higher-level monsters that drop more items than a normal monster.
+- Higher-level maps will contain elite monsters that drop more or better items than normal monsters.

-- Players can use the resurrection stone to revive themselves or other party members in a dungeon.
+- Players can use Resurrection Stones to revive themselves or other party members in a dungeon.

 - Defeat all the monsters in the stage to proceed to the next stage in the dungeon map.